ru-fix/aggregating-profiler/README.md

 All metrics names ends with suffixes: min, max, sum, avg.
 This suffix could be used as a suggestion to specify how storage could compress cold data.

-## Tags
+## Tags and Labels
+Tag is a key-value pair defined by user.
+User can define tags during ProfiledCall or IndicationProvider construction.
-Tag is a key-value pair.
-Similar to lables in Prometheus or tags in InfluxDB
+Tags works similar to labels in Prometheus or tags in InfluxDB.

+Labels is a key-value pair that is automatically linked with metrics in runtime.
+User can setup RegexpLabelSticker or custom LabelSticker for Profiler instance.
+Then we can use Labels to filter particular metrics in Reporter.

 ## Metric reporting